This post may contain affiliate links. Read the full disclosure here.

 How you water them

-If you’re wandering around your house, watering can in hand, sprinkling any thirsty-looking plants, then you’ll probably have to water them more often than if you were taking them to the sink (or bath, if you want to do a load in one go) and thoroughly soaking them until water is running through the drainage holes (which are imperative – read why here).
+If you’re wandering around your house, watering can in hand, sprinkling any thirsty-looking plants, then you’ll probably have to water them more often than if you were thoroughly soaking them until water is running through the drainage holes (which are imperative – read why here).

 The plant species you have dictates how often you water them